-We will have lunch in our farm to taste together some dishes from Basilicata.
-After lunch, we will visit some local farms that produce delicious food such as truffles, snails and cheeses.
+We will continue the day dedicated to the villages of Basilicata, with a lunch at the farm to taste some traditional Basilicata dishes.
+We will visit some local farms that produce other tasty local specialities such as truffles, snails and cheeses.

-Not only food and wine: you will have the opportunity to visit, independently or with a guide, the ancient medieval village of San Mauro Forte with baronial palaces, medieval churches, the Norman tower with its multimedia museum, the wine museum, Palazzo Arcieri Bitonti, which houses the museum of rural life and the “traveling in Basilicata” multimedia museum.
+Not only food and wine: in Basilicata there are fascinating villages around every corner.
+In fact, you will have the opportunity to visit, either on your own or with a tour guide, the ancient medieval village of San Mauro Forte with its baronial palaces, medieval churches, Norman tower with multimedia museum, wine museum, Palazzo Arcieri Bitonti, which houses the museum of rural civilisation and the multimedia museum “in viaggio in Basilicata”.

-The experience includes a dinner at the restaurant and a one-night stay at our own house located within the farm, with a double bed, two single beds, a bathroom and a kitchenette.
+The Basilicata experience includes a dinner at the restaurant and a one-night stay in our own house on the farm, with a double bed, two single beds, bathroom and kitchenette.

 |Where||San Mauro Forte, Matera – 40 min from Matera, 70 min from Bari|